LiteApplication/rom-unzip/README.md

 If you want to download the file for run it later, install on multiple computer or read it from your computer, you can download it at [raw.github.com](https://raw.githubusercontent.com/LiteApplication/rom-unzip/master/install)
 ## Usage
 To install the program , just run `./install` , no need to download the entire repository, just download and run install.\
-To extract a rom, cd to the rim folder and run`rom-unzip`.\
+To extract a rom, cd to the rom folder and run`rom-unzip`.\
 The extracting can take a long time, try to be patient For the time being, rom-unzip don't take any argument from commandline and automaticaly unzip rom present in the actual folder.
 If there is multiple roms, it ask for choosing one.